Linbreux/wikmd/docs/installation/regular_install.md

 Now visit localhost:5000 and you will see the wiki.
 With the 0.0.0.0. option it will show up everywhere on the network.

-If there are problems feel free to open an github issue you could post the output of wikmd.log to it.
+If there are problems feel free to open an issue on github.
+You can paste the output of `wikmd.log` in the issue.

 ## Linux